mesosphere/dcos-commons/docs/pages/services/cassandra/limitations.md

 ```

 6.b.
 Perform a rolling restart of the non-seed nodes in the Cassandra cluster
-by issueing the following commands:
+by issuing the following commands:

 ```shell
 for node in $(dcos cassandra pods list \